Safe-Security/signal/README.md

 SAFE (Security Assessment Framework for Enterprise) is an enterprise-class, unified, and real-time Cyber Risk Quantification and Management (CRQM) platform.
 To learn more about SAFE see [https://docs.safe.security](https://docs.safe.security)

-# Who is the intented audience?
+# Who is the intended audience?
 The intended audience for this project are developers, solution-architects who
 - would like to understand the concept of Signal used in SAFE.
 - would like to build a custom connector to ingest more signals into their SAFE platform.